Skip to main content

 3. Click Add Provisioned Concurrency

-5. Set Concurrent Instances, click Confirm
+5. Set concurrent instances and click Confirm

 Note